 AUD/USD consolidation likely to resolve higher

-AUD/USD has failed to capitalize on the dollar weakness story, with the price consolidating after hitting the 61.8% Fibonacci resistance level.
+AUD/USD has failed to capitalise on the dollar weakness story, with the price consolidating after hitting the 61.8% Fibonacci resistance level.
 Given the sharp move into this consolidation phase, there is likely to be another leg higher to come, with the price heading back towards the 76.4% level of $0.6694.

 However, with the downtrend still intact, there is a chance we will see the pair turn lower.
 Ultimately, the Reserve Bank of Australia (RBA) is likely to take more action than the ECB or BoE, while the Chinese slowdown is also going to hit the Australian economy harder than most.
 With that in mind, the AUD is another currency alongside the dollar which is expected to remain under pressure.
 As such, we await a breakout from this consolidation to provide guidance on the next move, with a break through $0.6774 ultimately required to negate the wider bearish trend.